guinetn/basecamp/app/assets/books/code/dotfiles.md

-# DotFiles
+# DotFiles - storing configuration

 Configurations for command line-based tools and shells.

-Dotfiles projects store configuration files such as .zshrc or .gitconfig and often also include complete machine setup scripts.
+Dotfiles projects store configuration files such as `.zshrc` or `.gitconfig` and often also include complete machine setup scripts.
 A new machine setup takes 1 hour instead of days.

 https://dotfiles.github.io lists various approaches to excellent dotfiles.